2023 Eligibility List Application & Information - July 3, 2023 - click below

 All career personnel complete a rigorous one year probationary period.
 In addition to an in house training schedule, all career probationary firefighters attend the state fire academy at the University of Illinois Fire Service Institute.
 All career personnel are required to be licensed as an EMT-Basic.

 Applications are accepted year-round for the position of paid-on-call firefighter.
 The district starts a new probationary paid-on-call class every year.
-The next class is anticipated to begin in December of 2016.
+The next class is anticipated to begin in 2021.
 All applicants that submit an application will be invited to an orientation session to learn more about this rewarding opportunity.

 Currently, GFPD requires the following for applicants:

 Being a paid-on-call firefighter for the Godfrey Fire Protection District is a rewarding and life-changing experience.
 The title, Godfrey Firefighter is not handed out, it is earned.
 For 70 years, men and women have dedicated their time and effort to provide first class fire protection and emergency services to the community.
 Now you have an opportunity to become one of the select few that is ready to make the call.

 Q. “Is there anything else that will aid my chances of being a successful applicant for the fire district?”